 A rewilding in sound

-Experience Breathing Space, an evocative sound installation created for the Garden of Australian Dreams at the National Museum of Australia.
+Breathing Space is an evocative sound installation created for the National Museum's Garden of Australian Dreams by renowned musician and composer Genevieve Lacey.

 Genevieve Lacey is an Australian composer and recorder virtuoso who connects people and ideas through sound.
 Her poetic, musical works and performances are experienced worldwide in concert halls and theatres, as public art and in the digital realm.